 Home to legendary personalities such as Eleanor of Aquitaine and her son Richard the Lionheart, the area was the scene of many battles between the French and English.
-The numerous castles dotting the hills and mountains of the region are a direct consequence of this strife.
+The numerous castles dotting the hills and mountains of the region are a direct consequence of their conflicts.
 Chateau de Beynac and Chateau de Castelnaud are noteworthy examples of these castles that regularly changed hands between the French and the English throughout their endless wars.
 The tiny town of Beynac, with its narrow cobblestone streets and exquisite views, is a great place to start your exploration of this historic region.

-Exceptional Natural Beauty
+The Dordogne Valley Possesses Exceptional Natural Beauty

 Rich Gastronomic Traditions

 Traditionally based on duck and goose, the local food may often be fowl, but that has not prevented it from attaining from a stellar reputation among food lovers.
-Top quality foie gras and confit de canard are easy to find among the many specialist shops in the region (Sarlat is well-known for its abundant food shops).
+Top quality Foie gras and confit de canard are easy to find among the many specialist shops in the region (Sarlat is well-known for its abundant food shops).
 However, even if you are unable to stuff your suitcase with such delicacies, they are also available in restaurants throughout the region.

 In a nation that prides itself on its wine, this is a good jumping off point for a wine-based adventure.
 The area around Bergerac is famous for the quality of its grapes and the town, although perhaps less enchanting than others in the region, is a good place to start your trip- Bergerac Wine Tours (see below) will get the ball rolling.